toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 * Maintain Security Updates

 ### Solving Hard Prolems
 * Consider all possible solutions.
 Think about all constraints you have.
-Don’t throw anything away.
+Don't throw anything away.
 Because all parts can be included in the solutions.
 * Identify the most restrictive contraints first, and fit the remaining contraints within them.
 * Stuck with the problems, take a break or do something else.
 * Find someone to explain it to.